Frequently Asked Questions

 How do I get information about opening a new Project Linus Canada Chapter?

-Contact us and let us know of your interest in setting up a chapter in your area.
-We have an information package that we will send to you with important information to help you get started.
+Please email Eadie McIntyre, our Chapter Start-up Coordinator and let us know of your interest in setting up a chapter in your area.
+We have an information package that we can send you with important information to help you get started.

 If you have additional questions that didn't get answered on this site, please contact us for details on how to reach us.
 Any questions pertinent to Project Linus Canada will be used in our Frequently Asked Questions section, with your permission, but without a name or email information.